 “Micrograft survival rates in hair transplantation have been frequently described in private conversations by hair transplant doctors as variable at best.
 References in medical literature may grossly underestimate the prevalence and magnitude of poor growth.
 This is probably because most hair transplant surgeons are concerned that publication of a significant incidence of poor growth would reflect negatively on their practice.”

 In my conversations with other AGA researchers, a few have stated – contrary to popular belief – that transplanted hairs do thin.
-There’s even an emerging theory that transplanted hairs simply restart their “balding clock” post-transplantation – meaning that in 5, 15, or 25 years, we can expect more FUE transplants to start thinning.
+There’s even a hypothesis that transplanted hairs simply restart their “balding clock” post-transplantation – meaning that in 5, 15, or 25 years, we can expect transplants to start thinning as well.

 Only time will tell.